adndvlp/conclave/docs/04-how-it-works.md

 - A sub-team converges when one member has near-unanimous endorsements (everyone else SUPPORTs or ALIGNs them)
 - The loop ends when all sub-teams are done and no broadcasts remain

-**Phase 3 -- Global Implementer Selection**
+**Phase 3 -- Per-Sub-Team Implementer Selection + Concurrent Execution** (v1.0.3)
-- The sub-team with the highest combined endorsement + lead score provides the implementer
-- The implementer is the member within that sub-team with the most endorsements and leads
+- The per-sub-team implementer is the member within that sub-team with the best endorsement score
+- All sub-team implementers run **in parallel** via `Effect.all({ concurrency: "unbounded" })`
+- Each implementer gets its sub-team's debate context + the original task
+- **Fallback**: If an implementer fails, another participant from `orderedParticipants` takes over with full failed-output context
+- **Conflict detection**: `findFileConflicts()` identifies files modified by multiple sub-teams; API participants merge
+- **Check-and-fix**: Automated verification loop retries if errors are found

 ### Step 5: Implementation

-`SessionProcessor.process()` in `src/session/processor.ts`:
+`SessionProcessor.process()` in `src/session/processor.ts` (~1050 lines in v1.0.3):

+#### Concurrent sub-team execution (v1.0.3)
+When `subTeamImplementers` are present, all implementers execute in parallel:
+- Text parts are pre-created per sub-team for real-time TUI streaming
+- Each implementer streams deltas via `updatePartDelta()`
+- Fallback participants take over on failure
+- File conflicts are detected and resolved

+#### Task breakdown mode (v1.0.3)
+When no sub-teams form but 2+ API participants exist, tasks are broken down via `generateTaskBreakdown()` and assigned round-robin.
+Same fallback and conflict resolution apply.

+#### Legacy paths (still supported)

 - If the implementer is a **CLI participant** (Gemini CLI, Claude Code, Codex):
   - Spawns the CLI in agent mode (full tool access, no debate restrictions)